KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 .. **Seems missing in Kdenlive 17.04 & 18.04**

-There are 4 possiblities for ripple delete (point 1 and 2 are the classical `Ripple Delete`):
+There are 4 possibilities for ripple delete (point 1 and 2 are the classical `Ripple Delete`):

 1. On the active track: Cut out the piece on the clip which you do not want with :kbd:`Shift+R`.
 Right click on that piece and choose :menuselection:`Extract Clip`.
 This removes the clip and slides everything else to the left to fill the gap.
 The playhead stays were you made the last cut.